Variational Quantum Algorithms: Opportunities for near-term quantum advantage

 \subsection{Chemistry and material sciences}

 The ability to simulate and understand the static and dynamical properties of molecules and strongly correlated electronic systems is a fundamental task in many areas of science.
-For instance, this task is relevant in biology to understand protein folding dynamics, while in pharmaceutical sciences one could analyze drug–receptor interactions to improve drug discovery capabilities~\cite{cao2018potential,cao2019quantum,outeiral2020prospects}.
-Similarly, analyzing the electronic structure of complex correlated materials is highly important for studying high-temperature superconductivity or to analyze transition metal materials near a Mott transition.
+For instance, this task is relevant in biology to understand protein folding dynamics, and in pharmaceutical sciences one could analyze drug-receptor interactions to improve drug discovery capabilities~\cite{cao2018potential,cao2019quantum,outeiral2020prospects}.
+Similarly, analyzing the electronic structure of complex correlated materials is very important for studying high-temperature superconductivity or to analyze transition metal materials near a Mott transition.